-I grew up in a suburb called the beach bar and I was born in Mauritius and came here at four years old and then first moved to a suburb called Kudō and then my parents built a home in Peterborough and all those blocks were all one big blocks back then it wasn’t the blocks that we see today 700 800 1000 square metre blocks was the norm back then and there was plenty of parks and things around that we always gravitated to and met a lot of the friends that are here today through the same area as well.
+I grew up in a suburb called the beach bar and I was born in Mauritius and came here at four years old.
+And then first moved to a suburb called Kudō, and then my parents built a home in Peterborough.
+All those blocks were all one big blocks back then it wasn’t the blocks we see today 700 800 1000 square metre blocks was the norm back then.
+There were plenty of parks and things around that we always gravitated to and met a lot of the friends that are here today through the same area.

 Unlike most of his generation, Marion decided to forego a tertiary education to pursue a career in mechanics after graduating from high school.
 However, after injuring himself Marion found a career in his hobby at the time, property.

-I went to a Catholic school both the primary school and went to high school, Catholic as well and it was called Chislan college, met a lot of friends through there and while I was at school and going to university was probably on the agenda of most of the my peers there, I chose not to go down that path and I actually went and started a career in being a heavy-duty mechanic.
-That was not my driving passion back then in school and I thought well every mechanic don’t need to go to school or university, for that I can get straight into.
-I was very technical, I quite like the technical aspect and am mechanically minded.
+I went to a Catholic school, both the primary school.
+And, I went to high a Catholic high school as well, and it was called Chislan college, I met a lot of friends through there and while I was at school and going to university was probably on the agenda of most of the peers there.
+I chose not to go down that path, and I started a career in being a heavy-duty mechanic.
+That was not my driving passion back then in school and I thought well every mechanic need not go to school or university, for that I can get straight into.
+I was very technical; I like the technical aspect and am mechanically minded.
 So it drove me to do it and I started my career in doing that but always had an interest in the property, read magazines, going to seminars, reading books.
 So it was always my interest is to educate myself to do that and always applied, always looked at the technical aspect of it and after leaving, I actually left the career on the tools I injured myself, I fractured my back.
 So it led me to have to start to look for another career and that career was..
 Me and a friend, we built our first home then in 2008, built the first home and the bought the block in 2006 and built-in 2008 and the building consultant that had built our home, I was attracted to his car and I thought well if he can drive a car like that and have it everyday work and I want to do what he’s doing.

 While an attractive car did encourage Marion to pursue a career in property, it was not the only factor.

-The first thing that had me interested was the building consultant, the first time was just the car that he was driving and I thought Well that sounds good and then he told me a bit more about what he did and I quite liked the aspect of being able to help other people build their homes so I decided to put myself into the industry, given that I loved the industry and I was reading a lot about it and it was just real food for the brain so to speak.
-I decided to jump into it and I started my career in building new homes in 2009 as a building consultant and at that point as well I had built our first home and by constructing our first home, I enjoyed the process and also realized that there was quite an uplift from thinking, manufacturing something from the vacant block and back then it was in a boom so it was right at the peak of the boom.
-So the market had a lot to do with that but I also like the fact that I could manufacture growth or equity by building and which led me to start the people building allows us to manufacture growth and equity, what does developing or subdividing do?
+The first thing that had me interested was the building consultant.
+The first time was just the car he was driving.
+And, I thought Well that sounds good and then he told me more about what he did and I quite liked the aspect of being able to help other people build their homes.
+So, I decided to put myself into the industry, given that I loved the industry.
+And I was reading a lot about it and it was just real food for the brain so as to speak.
+I decided to jump into it and I started my career in building new homes in 2009 as a building consultant and at that point as well I had built our first home and by constructing our first home; I enjoyed the process and also realised that there was quite an uplift from thinking, manufacturing something from the vacant block and back then it was in a boom so it was right at the peak of the boom.
+So the market had a lot to do with that, but I also like the fact that I could manufacture growth or equity by building and which led me to start the people building allows us to manufacture growth and equity.
+What does developing or subdividing do?

-So from there we looked at every single opportunity of what, learning a lot more about some of the subdivisions in developing and has been doing that as well as in not really talking clients being able to fulfil their development needs and designing and subdividing it really felt like it was, I really enjoyed it because it bought the technical aspect into it as well and I could always relate to that technicality.
+So from there we looked at every single opportunity of what learning a lot more about some subdivisions in developing.
+And has been doing that as well as in not really talking clients being able to fulfil their development needs and designing and subdividing it really felt like it was.
+I really enjoyed it because it bought the technical aspect of it as well and I could always relate to that technicality.

 While Marion did have a lucky start to his property journey, his growing experience as a building consultant also helped him develop his own property portfolio.

-And given what we were doing I’m in discussions with the town planners every day, in discussions with designers every day, building surveyors every day with real estate agents so given that that’s what I learned myself in to be able to be involved in that environment than my thirst for knowledge and really led me to become a quite skilled in that area and coming from that construction background enables me to really look at what’s the most economical way of going about it and then applying that to a very simple way that people can understand how to go about it and learn from it.
+And given what we were doing I’m in discussions with the town planners every day, in discussions with designers every day, building surveyors every day with real estate agents.
+So, given that that’s what I learned myself in to be able to be involved in that environment than my thirst for knowledge.
+And it really led me to become a quite skilled in that area.
+Coming from that construction background enables me to see at what’s the most economical way of going about it.
+And then, I started applying that to a very simple way that people can understand how to go about it and learn from it.

 Marion’s growing interest in the property was purely personal, as his parents knew nothing of property besides that it would put a roof over their heads.

-My parents were never in property, when we migrated here from Mauritius, it was just of the information to buy the property and to put a roof over our heads and there was never ever the discussion of property at the dinner table.
-There was never a discussion of what property could do because that in itself was quite foreign to my parents and property for them fulfilled the need to shelter us and that is, I’m forever grateful for and grateful for the opportunity that my parents gave us.
+My parents were never in property, when we migrated here from Mauritius.
+It was just of the information to buy the property and to put a roof over our heads.
+And there was never ever the discussion of property at the dinner table.
+There was never a discussion of what property could do because that in itself was quite foreign to my parents.
+And property for them fulfilled the need to shelter us and that is I’m forever grateful for the opportunity that my parents gave us.

 Marion was also eager to use his knowledge of property investment to help his parents with their retirement funds.

-I think it’s more that I got into the property and being able to look at my parents’ situation and how I could use my knowledge and my passion to be able to help them out and that really got me thinking about well, my parents had a property but super is the biggest problem for a lot of people, a lot of baby boomers and including my parents and I thought what is it and how can I do something or learn something to be able to give back to my parents and also give that to a lot of people that are in exactly the same situation as my parents.
-It’s just difficult to be able to if you worked all your life and then to realise that your super is only going to survive for a certain amount of years and after that it’s got to be on the pension.
-So I thought well I love property, I can do something with property and there are so many people in the same situation as my parents that would love to be able to retire and or lead into retirement with enough funds to see them through and that’s kind of the mindset behind why I wanted to start something, I didn’t know what it was but I wanted to start something to help out my parents and that generation.
+I think it's more that I got into the property and being able to look at my parents’ situation, and how I could use my knowledge and my passion to be able to help them out.
+And from thereon that really got me thinking about my parents had a property but super is the biggest problem for a lot of people.
+A lot of baby boomers and including my parents and I thought what is it and how can I do something.
+I wanted to learn something to be able to give back to my parents and also give that to a lot of people that are in exactly the same situation as my parents.
+It's just difficult to be able to if you worked all your life and then to realise that your super is only going to survive for a certain amount of years, and after that it's got to be on the pension.
+So I thought well I love property, I can do something with property and there are so many people in the same situation as my parents that would love to be able to retire and or lead into retirement with enough funds to see them through and that's kind of the mindset behind why I wanted to start something, I didn't know what it was but I wanted to start something to help out my parents and that generation.

 Marion’s hard work in property investment has definitely paid off, as he has helped his parents build healthy retirement funds for their future.